pojntfx/networked-linux-memsync/docs/notes.md

       - In the future, using a language without a GC (such as Rust) could provide a good alternative
       - While the current API is Go-specific, it could also be exposed through a different interface to make it usable in Go
     - Comparing the managed mounts API to RegionFS
-      - A similar approach was made in RegionFS (reference atc18-aguilera)
-      - RegionFS is implemented as a kernel module, but it is functionally similar to how this API exposes a NBD device for memory interaction
-      - In RegionFS, the regions file system is mounted to a path, which then exposes regions as virtual files
-      - Instead of using a custom configuration (such as configuring the amount of pushers to make a mount read-only), such an approach makes it possible to use `chmod` on the virtual file for a memory region to set permissions
-      - By using standard utilities like `open` and `chmod`, this API usable from different programming languages with ease
       - Unlike the managed mounts API however, the system proposed in Remote Regions is mostly intended for private usecases with a limited amount of hosts and in LAN, with low-RTT connections
       - It is also not designed to be used for a potential migration scenarios, which the modular approach of r3map allows for
       - While Remote Regions' file system approach does allow for authorization based on permissions, it doesn't specify how authentication could work